Red Barked Tree: Reception

-The album has been well-received by critics.
-The BBC review by Garry Mulholland described the record as "40 minutes of gorgeous nothings-- full of intricate curlicues of sparkling Colin Newman guitar and synth given beef by the surging rhythms of Robert Grey aka Gotobed and Graham Lewis [...] if you love alternative guitar music you will love this because Wire play alternative guitar music better than any young British band you can name."
+The album has been well received by critics.
+The BBC review by Garry Mulholland described the record as "40 minutes of gorgeous nothings, full of intricate curlicues of sparkling Colin Newman guitar and synth given beef by the surging rhythms of Robert Grey aka Gotobed and Graham Lewis [...] if you love alternative guitar music, you will love this, because Wire play alternative guitar music better than any young British band you can name."
 PopMatters rated Red Barked Tree 8 out of 10, stating, "Selecting a standout track is no easy feat when there's so much to sink one's teeth into. [...]
-Over 11 tracks of fantastically unapproachable guitars and vocals-- of deceivingly simple rhythms and unswerving purpose, Wire sound perfectly comfortable in their own skin and history on Red Barked Tree."
+Over 11 tracks of fantastically unapproachable guitars and vocals, of deceivingly simple rhythms and unswerving purpose, Wire sound perfectly comfortable in their own skin and sense of history on Red Barked Tree."
 The Quietus described the record as "a Wire album, through and through [...]
-Red Barked Tree reclaims the essence of their best work – the irreverence-- the serene self-assuredness and the melody-- but it's their lesser recognized attribute (a gamely grace) that eclipses all else here [...] as products of the post-punk generation their songs are full of contradictions: simultaneously friendly and unfamiliar-- arithmetical but rolling and rabble-rousing--but vaguely neutral.
-The overall outcome is a sound much like a summer cold (woebegone and chilled) but caressed with ripples of tingly heat valanced by Newman's nacreous rhythm guitar that twirls through the wet and refined production beautifying everything it touches."
-The Pitchfork review by Stuart Berman noted the presence of acoustic guitars in three tracks and the record's "impulsive stylistic shifts from mechanized thrash to psychedelic folk to nervy power-pop, mirror[ing] the 'age of fragmentation' that Colin Newman is railing against. [...]
-Wire have successfully reinvented themselves: this time as wise elder statesmen cautioning against a world where over-reliance on GPS systems has replaced the basic survivalist skill of knowing your map references."
+Red Barked Tree reclaims the essence of their best work – the irreverence, the serene self-assuredness and the melody, but it's their lesser recognized attribute – a gamely grace – that eclipses all else here [...] as products of the post-punk generation their songs are full of contradictions: simultaneously friendly and unfamiliar; arithmetical but rolling; and rabble-rousing but vaguely neutral.
+The overall outcome is a sound much like a summer cold – woebegone and chilled but caressed with ripples of tingly heat, valanced by Newman's nacreous rhythm guitar that twirls through the wet, refined production beautifying everything it touches."
+The Pitchfork review by Stuart Berman noted the presence of acoustic guitars in three tracks and the record's "impulsive stylistic shifts – from mechanized thrash to psychedelic folk to nervy power-pop – mirror[ing] the 'age of fragmentation' that Colin Newman is railing against. [...]
+Wire have successfully reinvented themselves, this time as wise elder statesmen cautioning against a world where over-reliance on GPS systems has replaced the basic survivalist skill of knowing your map references."